Introduction to Countertransference in Therapeutic Practice

 Chapter 2: A therapist goes back to school: Therapeutic experience with three black boys at risk of exclusion

-Chapter 7: "Just don’t get involved" - Engaging with countertransference and projective processes in groups
+Chapter 7: 'Just don’t get involved': Countertransference and the group – Engaging with the projective processes in groups

 SOFIE BAGER CHARLESON